-Enter in the first row, Column (B) of this part the amount of contributions made to eligible nonprofit organizations that are reported on a Withholding Statement (Box 6, Form 499R-2/W-2PR).
+Enter in the first row, Column (B) of this part the amount of contributions made to eligible nonprofit organizations that are reported on a Withholding Statement (Box 6, Form 499R-2/W-2PR), Informative Return Pass-Through Entity (Line 23, Part III of Form 480.60 EC) or in a Revocable Trust or Grantor Trust Informative Return (Line 2A, Part III of Form 480.60 F).

-See full details for these deductions in the instructions to complete Part I, lines 3 and 4 of this Schedule.
+See full details for these deductions in the instructions of Part I, lines 3 and 4 of this Schedule.